AGTTeam/GurrenTranslation/README.md

 The bin_input file contains more codes in the format of UNK(XXXX), these should always be kept
 A "|" can be used to make a single-line message become a two-lines message
 # Image Editing
 Edit the images in the "work_3DG", "work_KPC" and "work_YCE" folders.
-The palette on the right should be followed but the repacker will try to approximate other colors to the nearest one.
+The palette on the right should be followed but the repacker will try to approximate other colors to the nearest one
-If one or more images are deleted from the textures folder, the corresponding file will be just copied when repacking.
+If one or more images are deleted from the textures folder, the corresponding file will be just copied when repacking
 # Repacking
 Run "python repack.py"
 Use dsbuff or similar to repack everything from the repack folder